ioccc-src/winner/1990/dds/README.md

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) removed the erroneous prototype to `fopen()` and made this use `fgets()` instead of `gets()` to make it safer.
+He also fixed a segfault in the case that the file cannot be loaded.
 Thank you Cody for your assistance!

 ### To run